SiniCode/full-stack-open/part0/new_note_diagram.md

-# Adding new note: sequence diagram
+# Adding a new note: sequence diagram

 ```mermaid
 sequenceDiagram